NamsyJay/Lancash-Group-IoT/Networking/Protocols.md

 - Belden 3105A cables are used; D-shell 9-pin connector (male/female view)
 - Device Data bus (Modbus TCP) sends to Cloud Provider(Azure);
   then links to CLOUD WEB analysis or Direct WEB Analysis when connected via an internal LAN.
+- It is used by legacy systems and does not have security.

 IoT Devices
 ## IoT Sensor (LoRaWan End Device)